DCC-EX/EX-Turntable/README.md

 # Automatic phase switching

 As of version 0.3.1-Beta, Turntable-EX supports automatic phase switching as the default behaviour, based on a defined number of degrees from home (default, 45 degrees).
 This simplifies phase switching for Conductor level users, and will automatically revert the phase 180 degrees later.
 Manual phase switching via the Turntable-EX control commands is still supported and will not be deprecated.
+Refer to the documentation for the full explanation of how phase switching is implemented in Turntable-EX, and how to use and configure it.

 # Turntable-EX control commands